fermyon/bartholomew/content/docs/handlebars.md

 There are a few template helpers define in Bartholomew.

-For example, to change a piece of text to all-caps, use the `uppercase` helper:
+For example, to change a piece of text to all-caps, use the `upper` helper:

 ```
-{{ uppercase "hello" }}
+{{ upper "hello" }}
 ```

 The above will render `HELLO`.

 Note that you can create custom template helpers using [Rhai scripts](/docs/rhai).

+### Defined Helper Functions

+The following helper functions are provided with Bartholomew

+- `upper STRING`: converts the given string to uppercase
+- `lower STRING`: converts the given string to lowercase
+- `date_format STRING DATE`: Formats a date using the given string. `date "%Y" page.head.date`.
+Use [strftime format](https://docs.rs/chrono/latest/chrono/format/strftime/index.html#specifiers).